-be a functor with a left adjoint $F^L$ such that: \begin{enumerate} \item $\cC$ and $\cD$ are Grothendieck abelian categories, and the functors $F$ and $F^L$ are exact and preserve direct sums; or, \item $\cC$ and $\cD$ are compactly generated, stable, presentable $\infty$-categories, and the functors $F$ and $F^L$ are continuous. \end{enumerate}

-\begin{remark} If we are in context (2), and in addition, the categories $\cC$ and $\cD$ carry a $t$-structure which the functors $F$ and $F^L$ preserve, then taking the heart of the $t$-structure gives an example of context (1). \end{remark}

-Let $T=FF^L$ denote the corresponding monad.
-We denote by $\cC^T$ the category of $T$-modules (also known as $T$-algebras) in $\cC$.
+Let $ F:\cD \to \cC $ be a continuous functor with a left adjoint $F^L$ between compactly generated, stable, presentable $\infty$-categories.
+Denote by $T=FF^L$ the corresponding monad.
+We have $\cC^T$ the category of $T$-modules (also known as $T$-algebras) in $\cC$.
 Note that for any object $d\in \cD$, $F(d)$ is a module for $T$.
 Thus we have the following diagram:

 \begin{definition} A functor $F: \cD \to \cC$ is called \emph{conservative} if whenever $F(x) \simeq 0$ then $x \simeq 0$.\footnote{The usual definition of a conservative functor is a functor $F$ such that if $F(\phi)$ is an isomorphism, then $\phi$ is an isomorphism.
-This definition is equivalent to the one above, in our context(s), by considering the cone (or the kernel and cokernel) of $\phi$.} \end{definition} \begin{theorem}[Barr-Beck \cite{barr_toposes_1985}, \cite{lurie_higher_2012} Theorem 6.2.0.6] The functor $\widetilde{F}:\cD \to \cC^T$ has a fully faithful left adjoint, $J$.
+This definition is equivalent to the one above, in our context(s), by considering the cone (or the kernel and cokernel) of $\phi$.} \end{definition} \begin{theorem}[Barr--Beck \cite{barr_toposes_1985}, \cite{Lurie2012} Theorem 6.2.0.6, \cite{Lurie2017} Theorem 4.7.3.5 ] The functor $\widetilde{F}:\cD \to \cC^T$ has a fully faithful left adjoint, $J$.
 If $F$ is conservative, then $\widetilde{F}$ and $J$ are inverse equivalences. \end{theorem} \begin{remark} \begin{enumerate} \item The essential image of $J$ is given by the subcategory of $\cD$ generated under colimits by the essential image of $F^L$. \item Given a $T$-module $c$ in $\cC$, we have a simplicial diagram in $\cD$: